 Define for the experts as the action of coming to live lastingly in a foreign country.

 Only a really reduced group of countries see a net positive migration rate each year.
 Canada, the United States, Australia, Russia, and most of Western Europe make that list.
 The rest of countries have net migration loses (African Countries, South American…)

 People that stand for immigration defend that immigration diversifies local economies, bringing new perspectives, experiences, and different ideas; it increases the population base, offering them knowledge and wisdom to be shared with others; it encourages entrepreneurism, immigrants are highly productive, making it possible to create new jobs, drive innovation and they make easier to establish worker specialization…

 People that do not stand for immigration state that immigration can cause over-population issues, this can happen in the wealthy countries while under-population issues can start to form in the developing world; it encourages disease transmission, diseases are transferred to new regions because of immigration; it is easier to exploit immigrants, filing false charges, physical abuse and even refusing to pay owed wages is more common within immigrant circles than with native population…

 5. Death Penalty

-People that stand for the death penalty contend that it is an important mechanism for enforcing law and order, deters crime, and costs less than life imprisonment.
+People that stand for the death penalty contend that it is an important mechanism for enforcing the law, prevents crime and costs less than life incarceration.
 They also defend that “an eye for an eye” honors the victim, console grieving families, and guarantees that the perpetrators of horrendous crimes never have an opportunity to cause future tragedy.

-People that do not stand for the death penalty state that it has no impediment effect on crime, unfairly gives governments the power to take human life, and preserves social injustices by disproportionately targeting people of color and people who cannot afford good lawyers.
-They also say that lifetime jail verdicts are a more though and less expensive punishment than death.
+People that do not stand for the death penalty state that it has no impediment effect on crime unfairly gives governments the power to take human life and preserves social injustices.
+They also say that lifetime jail verdict is a more though and less expensive punishment than death.

 About The Author